cbarraford/docker-redx/README.md

 Configuration
 =============
-The configuration file of redx can be dynamically configured by environment variables.
+The configuration file of redx can be dynamically configured by passing environment variables to `docker run`.
 Sane defaults are picked for you so you do not need to supply any environment variables.

 Here are the list (which are linked to the [redx equivalents](https://github.com/rstudio/redx/blob/master/README.md#configuration)).
-It is important to note that when setting a string value, include the quotes (ie `REDIS_HOST="'127.0.0.1'"`)
+It is important to note that when setting a string value, include the quotes (ie `REDIS_HOST="'127.0.0.1'"`).
+You are basically inserting lua code into the configuration file.

 * REDIS\_HOST
 * REDIS\_PORT